 - Do you need it to be easy to update?

 Once you have both of these lists in hand, it gets a lot easier to make a considered decision and get on the right platform.

-There are different types of Shopify and BigCommerce platforms so you can set yourself up on the right version for the size of your business.
+There are different types of Shopify vs BigCommerce platforms so you can set yourself up on the right version for the size of your business.

 Both offer multiple tiers, such as Shopify Lite that gets you selling on Facebook and processing payments, then there are three tiers of standard Shopify that are priced according to their features (which are Basic Shopify, Shopify and Advanced Shopify).